aregtech/areg-sdk/docs/DEVELOP.md

 ### Data types

 Every service interface can have specific data types.
 When a new data type is defined, it can be used to declare any variables, service data (attributes) and parameters of methods.
 New data types are listed in the section `<DataTypeList> ... </DataTypeList>`.
 All data types are streamable objects.
 It is possible to import a common data type in the service interface.
 The importa is done by including header file and by specifying the name of the type, structure or class.
-Each imported type must be streamable, i.e. there should be `operator >>`or `operator <<` declared and implemented for the type, to serialize data in [EIIOStream](../framework/areg/base/IEIOStream.hpp) object.
+Each imported type must be streamable, i.e. there should be `operator >>`or `operator <<` declared and implemented for the type, to serialize data in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
 You'll get compilation error if the imported type does not have operators.

 #### Structures

 In the _DataTypeList_ section of Service Interface XML document, the developers can declare a new structure with the fields.
 The _DataType_ tag indicates type _Structure_ and the name of the structure followed by _Description_ and the list of structure fields.
 Each field has _data type_ and the name.
 If a structure has default value it should be specified in the _Value_ entry (`<Value IsDefault="true">0</Value>`).
-Each type of the field of structure must have `assigning operator`, `comparing operator`, `copy constructor` (if an object), must be possible explicitly to convert to `unsigned int` and must be possible to `stream` in [EIIOStream](.\..\framework\areg\base\IEIOStream.hpp) object.
+Each type of the field of structure must have `assigning operator`, `comparing operator`, `copy constructor` (if an object), must be possible explicitly to convert to `unsigned int` and must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 **An example of declaring structure with fields and default values:**
 ```xml